The Nautilus sampler

 float

-factor by which the volume of ellipsoidal bounds is increased
+factor by which ellipsoidal bounds are increased in each dimension

 n_batch